tony-aw/tinycodet/README.md

 - 15 June 2023: Rewritten this Read-Me a bit.
 Added a module import system (`alias %source module <-% list(file=...)` operator and `source_inops()` function).
-- 16 June 2023: RENAMED THIS R-PACKAGE TO `tinyoperations`, to prevent confusion as it holds to the `tinyverse` philosophy, rather then the “tidy philosophy”.
+- 16 June 2023: RENAMED THIS R-PACKAGE TO `tinyoperators`, to prevent confusion as it holds to the `tinyverse` philosophy, rather then the “tidy philosophy”.
 Fixed some minor errors in the documentation.
   Removed `force_libPaths()`, as it may encourage bad coding practices.